eduvpn/documentation/FIREWALL.md

 Assuming `eth0` is your external network interface, this allows VPN clients to initiate connections and to receive responses, but outside systems cannot initiate a connection to the VPN clients.

+If you want to allow traffic from a designated host to the clients, e.g. for remote management, you can use the following:

+    -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT -A FORWARD -i tun+ -o eth0 -j ACCEPT
+    -A FORWARD -i eth0 -o tun+ -s 192.168.11.22/32 -j ACCEPT -A FORWARD -j REJECT --reject-with icmp-host-prohibited

 **NOTE**: for IPv6 the situation is similar.